plasma-node/Various-Personal-Modules/README.md

 What this means is that a module named "FooModule" with children must be formatted as a folder named `FooModule` with a `.source.lua` file as the code for the module.

 Some modules will be documented, others will not.
 Any high quality utilities or projects I make will be stored in a separate repository.

+### TL;DR: Don't juge or have any expectations.
+I'm just sharing code.